therealmolf/ml-dl-casestudies/README.md

-# Machine-Learning and Deep Learning
+# Machine Learning and Deep Learning

 This contains the Practice Notebooks and Case Studies that I have accomplished.